 Gently pull back your cat’s lips and use the toothbrush to touch the teeth without brushing.
 Soothe your cat at the same time by speaking to it in a gentle, high-pitched tone.
 Repeat this process for several days so that your cat can begin to feel comfortable with the toothbrush in its mouth.

-Once you’re happy your cat can tolerate the toothbrush, gently brush its teeth at a 45-degree angle, reaching the tooth surface and the area just below the gum line.
+Once you’re satisfied that your cat can tolerate the toothbrush, gently brush its teeth at a 45-degree angle, reaching the tooth surface below the gum line.
 Brush the teeth at least twice a week, if not once a day.

 If your cat doesn’t take to its teeth being brushed, you can buy dental sprays that control plaque and tartar buildup while freshening your cat’s breath.
 They contain ingredients that aren’t only good for oral health but your pet’s overall well-being, including: